Celtics vs. Raptors Player Props Betting Odds

 |3PM

-- Saturday's over/under for Jaylen Brown is 21.5.
-That's 3.2 less than his season average.
+- The 22.5-point total set for Jaylen Brown on Friday is 2.2 less than his season scoring average.

-- He has averaged 6.0 rebounds per game, 0.5 higher than his prop bet on Saturday.
+- He has collected six rebounds per game, 0.5 higher than his prop bet on Friday.

 Get tickets for any NBA game this season at Ticketmaster!